Frequently asked questions

 How tall is the proposed building?

-The building has two boomerang-shaped wings embracing a central space, which allows light to reach the centre of the whole building.
+The building has two wings embracing a central space, which allows light to reach the centre of the whole building.
 The south-west wing is seven storeys, and the north wing is ten storeys high.
-This variation in height is to make sure that the building is in keeping with the local area, and not just one big block.
+This variation in height is to make sure the building is in keeping with the local area, and not just one big block.

 How sustainable is the proposed building?